obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

             }
 ```

-The important line here is the comparison: if it's not my ticket, I need to send a notification out.
-It pulls out the notification method from the ticket entry and, if it is `SMS`, it uses the [native PHP Vonage SDK integration with Laravel](https://github.com/Vonage/vonage-laravel) to boot up a new Client, autoconfigured and then uses the Messages API to fire off an SMS Notification.
+The important line here is the comparison: I need to send a notification out if it's not my ticket.
+It pulls out the notification method from the ticket entry.
+If it is SMS, it uses [the native PHP Vonage SDK integration with Laravel](https://github.com/Vonage/vonage-laravel) to boot up a new Client, autoconfigured.
+It then uses the Messages API to fire off an SMS Notification.

 At the other end, when the customer replies to the text, Vonage sends a webhook to our app and the `IncomingSmsController` handles it: